Welcome to The Camphors Care Centre

 The Camphors is a family run business, which has grown and developed over the years to offer a variety of accommodation and care options, ranging from assisted living to frail care, including the care of those with Alzheimer’s, Dementia and related conditions.

-We are based in Hillcrest, upper highway in Durban.
+We are based in Hillcrest, the upper highway in Durban.

-Jack and Mariann Lang (owners) built The Camphors in 1992 as a family home, and started out with just two patients’ in December 1996.
-By the end of the following year, this had grown to 10 frail care residents, and it was time to extend our frail care unit!
-The pool was filled in, and a new wing built to accommodate an additional 10 residents with assisted living and frail care.
-Approximately 2 years later, The Studio's were built and in September 2011 our new specialized Alzheimer's Unit was officially opened.
+Jack and Mariann Lang (owners) built The Camphors in 1992 as a family home and started out with just two patients’ in December 1996.
+By the end of the following year, this had grown to 10 frail care residents, and it was time to extend!
+The pool was filled in, and a new wing built to accommodate an additional 10 semi frail care residents.
+Approximately two years later, an assisted living facility was added and in 2011 a specialized Alzheimer’s/Dementia facility was opened.

-Care is based on an individual needs assessment, with the ultimate aim being to improve or maintain each resident’s level of functioning and independence for as long as possible.
-When the time comes for a higher level of care, it is offered in such a way so as to preserve dignity and self worth.
-In addition to providing and meeting the residents’ basic care needs, we also do the following: monitor blood pressures/blood sugars, maintain hydration and nutrition, liaise with Doctors and Specialists with regards to the best course of treatment for that person, respond promptly to any health changes, maintain mobility and pressure part care, treat and dress wounds.
-We also have a hairdresser who visits weekly, a chiropody service once a month, as well as a mobile library who visit monthly.
-A weekly shopping outing is also offered, or residents can simply order what they want and have it delivered weekly.
+Care is based on an individual needs assessment, with the aim being to improve or maintain each resident’s level of functioning, independence, and quality of life for as long as possible.
+When the time comes for a higher level of care, it is offered in such a way to preserve dignity and self-worth.
+Residents can seamlessly transition from assisted living (The Studio’s) to semi frail care (The Annex) and then to either The Lodge (Alzheimer’s/dementia facility) or to frail care.
+In addition to providing and meeting basic care needs with regards to activities of daily living, we also do the following: monitor blood pressures and blood sugars, maintain hydration and nutrition, liaise with doctors and specialists, respond promptly to any health changes, maintain mobility and pressure part care, treat and dress wounds, provide mental stimulation and emotional support.
+The Camphors also offers quality palliative (end-of-life) care by team members who are trained in this field.

 Our philosophy is that this is home and all residents are unique and important individuals with rich histories, where our fantastic team of staff do so much more than just provide care...